 Toolkit

-Mob4App Toolkit for Companies and Apprentices
+Mob4App Toolkit for Apprentices and VET students

 If you have any questions regarding this document or the project from which it is originated, please contact:

 Giulio Gabbianelli

-Co.meta srl, via Einaudi, 88
+Co.meta srl, via degli Abeti, 120

-61032 Fano (PU)
+61122 Pesaro (PU)

 Email: g.gabbianelli@consultingmeta.it

 Project website: www.mob4app.eu

-"MOB4APP Strengthening VET professionals for promoting cross-border mobilityin apprenticeships" is an Erasmus+ Strategic Partnership - KA202 Development of operation project.
+"MOB4APP Strengthening VET professionals for promoting cross-border mobilityin apprenticeships" is an Erasmus+ Strategic Partnership - KA202 Development ofinnovation project.
 Project Number: 2020-1-IT01-KA202-008400

 The European Commission support for the production of this publication does not constitute an endorsement of the contents, which reflects the views only of the authors, and the Commission cannot be held responsible for any use which maybe made of the information contained therein.

 This document has been created by the collaboration of the whole MOB4APP partnership: Co.meta srl project coordinator, Unione Sindacale Regionale Cisl Marche, Uniwersytet Pedagogiczny im Komisji Edukacji Narodowej w Krakowie, CamaraOficial De Comercio, Industria, Servicios Y Navegacion De Espana, StichtingKenniscentrum Pro Work, Chambre De Commerce Belgo-Italienne asbl, Berlink EtnGmbh.

-This document is licensed under a creative commons attribution-non-commercial-share alike 4.0 international Draft Version - February 2022 Introduction Apprentices benefit from international mobility since it allows them to learn new professional and technical skills, develop independence, and improve their foreign language skills.
+This document is licensed under a creative commons attribution-non-commercial-share alike 4.0 international Final version - October 2022 Introduction Apprentices benefit from international mobility since it allows them to learn new professional and technical skills, develop independence, and improve their foreign language skills.
 Cultural exchange encourages creativity strengthens a company's skill base, and attract foreign talent, which benefits the enterprises involved.
 Despite the positive effects of VET mobility on apprentices' professional, personal, and social skills, as well as broad benefits for businesses, figures from the Erasmus+ National Agencies evaluations show that only a small number of apprentices have participated in mobility experiences in other EU countries in recent years.
 Furthermore, many companies and schools that serve as sending sending organizations (VET), as well as EU hosting organizations, do not know how to support young apprentices prior to, during, and after their mobility experience.
 As a result, the Mob4App's Toolkit for companies and apprentices fills a gap in the sector by providing a practical tool for Companies (SMEs) and Apprentices that will provide key information, guidance and practical tools useful to support them in applying and managing long-term mobility.
 This Toolkit is the second product of MOB4APP project, co-financed by the European Commission under the Erasmus+ programme, KA202 - Strategic Partnerships - Development of Innovation for VET sector.
 Prior to the development of this Intellectual Output, surveys have been run by all the partners' countries (Italy, Netherlands, Germany, Spain, Poland and Belgium).
 We collected more than 60 responses from SMEs and more than 40 from VET Professionals from June 2021 till September 2021.
 Thanks to those surveys, we were able to gain enough knowledge regarding the guidance and support needed in order to implement longterm apprenticeship mobility from their perspective.
 In the following section, you'll find an overview about the structure and the notions available in this toolkit.
 After the testing phase, a final version of this document will be finalized and published.
-Overview In order to facilitate the readability of this document, the toolkit has been divided into four different sections: - Common Section This section contains one module "Legal Framework" that is common for both companies and apprentices - Companies This section contains twelve modules and will focus on different aspects of the implementation and management of a long-term mobility abroad, from the perspective of a company (SMEs) - Apprentices
+PART III: FOCUS ON APPRENTICES AND VET STUDENTS Table of contents The focus of this document is on apprentices and VET students.